-This shows your furnace couldn’t adjust its pressure switch before turning on.
+This shows your heating system couldn’t adjust its pressure switch before starting.
 As a consequence, your system will not run for your safety.

-Repairing or replacing this part is better left to the professionals at McKinley Heating Service Experts in Edmonton.
-Our NATE-certified technicians are among the brightest in the industry.
+Repairing or replacing this part is better left to the technicians at McKinley Heating Service Experts in Edmonton.
+Our NATE-certified technicians are among the best in the industry.
 They’re well-equipped to handle all of your heating needs, including repairing a furnace error.

 We want you to be absolutely satisfied with our quality furnace repair in Edmonton.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 How a Pressure Switch Works

 This part plays an important role as your furnace prepares to heat your space.

 Here’s what occurs after your thermostat’s call for heat:

 - Your furnace’s control board commences running the draft inducer blower motor.
 This drains combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.